Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 Make Them Suffer

 Women (and men) can say the stupidest things.
-Neither men, nor women, have the upper hand, when it comes to saying stupid things.
+Neither men, nor women, have an upper hand, when it comes to saying stupid things.
 We all do it.
+We say things we don't mean.
+We say things we wish we could take back.
+Sometimes we just say things that make no sense.
+Everyone miscommunicates, misspeaks and says stupid things.
+Why do we do this, and what do we really mean?

-Women, however, are at a slight disadvantage.
+Women are at a disadvantage.
 Women speak about 20,000 words every day.
 Men speak about 7,000.
 Women have nearly three times more opportunity to say something stupid than men.
 Unfortunately, many women take the opportunity to all new levels.

-Following are some of the stupidest things women say, what they mean, and how to respond.
+Following are some of the stupidest (or misleading) things women say, what they really mean, and how to best respond.

 Nothing is Wrong